telehash/TMesh/TMesh.md

 Every epoch is a unique individual encrypted session between the two motes, with a shared secret key derived directly from the medium and other sources, and nonce based on the current window sequence.
 All payloads are encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.

-Each mote should actively make use of multiple epochs to another mote and include more efficient options to optimize the overall energy usage.
+Each mote should actively make use of multiple epochs to another mote and regularly include more efficient options to optimize the overall energy usage.
 Every mote advertises their current energy resource level as a `z-index` as an additional mesh optimization strategy.

 ### Mesh

 There is two mechanisms used for enabling a larger scale mesh network with TMesh, `neighborhoods` (MAC layer) and `routers` (telehash/app layer).

-A `neighborhood` is the automatic sharing of other motes that it has active epochs with.
-Each neighbor mote is listed along with all of the mediums in use, last activity, and the signal strength for each medium.
+A `neighborhood` is defined by motes using a shared medium and the automatic sharing of other motes that it has active epochs with in that medium.
+Each neighbor mote hashname is listed along with time offset, last activity, z-index, and the signal strength.
+A mote may be part of more than one neighborhood but does not share neighbor mote information outside of each one.

-A `router` is always the neighbor with the highest z-index, which inherits the responsibility to monitor each neighbor's neighborhood for other routers and establish direct or bridged links with them.
-Any mote with a packet for a non-local hashname will send it to their router, whom will send it to the next highest router it is connected to until it reaches the highest in the mesh.
-The highest resourced router is responsible for maintaining an index of all available motes/hashnames in the mesh.
+A `router` is always the neighbor with the highest z-index in the local neighborhood.
+The router inherits the responsibility to monitor each neighbor's neighborhood for other routers and establish direct or bridged links with them.
+Any mote with a packet for a non-local hashname will send it to the neighborhood router, whom will send it to the next highest router it is connected to until it reaches the highest in the full neighborhood mesh.
+That highest resourced router is responsible for maintaining an index of all available motes/hashnames in the full neighborhood mesh.

 # Protocol Definition